Xceptance/xlt-documentation/themes/docsy/userguide/content/en/docs/Adding content/navigation.md

     Alternatively, if you're using Netlify, you can specify it as a Netlify [deployment setting](https://www.netlify.com/docs/continuous-deployment/#build-environment-variables) in `netlify.toml` or the Netlify UI, along with the Hugo version.
 It may take a day or so before your site has actual search results available.
 2. Create a Google Custom Search Engine for your deployed site by clicking **New search engine** on the [Custom Search page](https://cse.google.com/cse/all) and following the instructions.
 Make a note of the ID for your new search engine.
 3. Add any further configuration you want to your search engine using the **Edit search engine** options.
-In particular you may want to change from the default **Overlay** layout to **Results only**, as this option means your search results are embedded in your search page rather than appearing in a separate box.
+In particular you may want to do the following:

+    * Select **Look and feel**.
+Change from the default **Overlay** layout to **Results only**, as this option means your search results are embedded in your search page rather than appearing in a separate box.
 Click **Save** to save your changes.
+    * Edit the default result link behavior so that search results from your site don't open in a new tab.
+To do this, select **Search Features** - **Advanced** - **Websearch Settings**.
+In the **Link Target** field, type "\_parent".
+Click **Save** to save your changes.

+{{% alert title="Tip" %}}
+Your site search results should show up within a couple of days.
+If it takes longer than that, you can manually request that your site is indexed by [submitting a sitemap through the Google Search Console](https://support.google.com/webmasters/answer/183668?hl=en).
+{{% /alert %}}

 ### Adding the search page